 The curriculum can be thought of being divided into five strands:

-Managing and Monitoring Student Learning: The topics and experiences provided by this strand ready Fellows for entry into school classrooms starting in fall and direct participation in the roles of teachers, which are completed by the Professional Internship.
+Managing and Monitoring Student Learning: The topics and experiences provided by this strand prepare Fellows for entry into school classrooms starting in fall with direct participation in the roles of teachers, which are completed by the spring semester Professional Internship.
 Throughout this strand Fellows study and apply essential information relevant to student learning, lesson planning and meeting student learning and behavioral needs.
 Deeper study of schooling is achieved through reviews of relevant topics such as school law, policy and procedures; cultural variances; socio-economic differences, and geographic locations.
 All topics are channeled so that Fellows achieve success in managing and monitoring student learning.

-STEM Literacy: This strand equips Fellows to help students develop skills for using print and multi-media learning resources to elevate achievement and success in school.
+STEM Literacy: This strand equips Fellows to help school learners develop skills for using print and multi-media learning resources to elevate achievement and success in school.
 Fellows who pursue the Middle Childhood license complete the full range of literacy requirements, which fulfill the required Ohio statute.
 Reading and English language usage form the foundation of the STEM literacy topics, which are placed within the context of STEM for rich functional classroom teaching strategies that serve learner needs.

-STEM Learning Community: The learning community interfaces with all aspects of the program, and its function, focus, and role evolves as a cohort, i.e., all of the fellows that enter the program in a given year, moves from entry into the program into the first years of teaching (and beyond).
+STEM Learning Community: The learning community interfaces with all aspects of the program, and its function, focus, and role evolves as a cohort, i.e., all of the fellows who enter the program in a given year, move from entry into the program into the first years of teaching (and beyond).
 During the entry year, the learning community serves as a discussion forum to integrate the different facets of the program.
 As time goes on, an online component will be a means to share resources, offer moral support, and publicize workshops and other professional development.